Pacing Life with Chronic Illness

 Sit when possible.
 In people with POTS, the heart rate is higher when standing still than when laying, sitting, or walking.
-If my daughter is in a group where everyone is standing, she stands too.
-But if someone sits down, she will also sit.
 Sitting in a low chair can help to decrease symptoms.
-Subtle signals of understanding like sitting down first can be meaningful.
+Subtle signals of understanding from friends and family, like sitting down first, can be meaningful.

 Use counter-maneuvers when you have to stand.
 Crossing your legs when you are standing can prevent gravity from causing blood to pool in your feet and lower legs.
 In addition, tightening the muscles of your legs and buttocks can help push blood back toward heart.

 Take breaks frequently.
-If you are physically active – walking, dancing, playing games – allow yourself a five minute break to sit and drink some fluid for every 15 minutes of activity.
+If you are physically active – walking, dancing, playing games – allow yourself a five minute break to sit and drink some fluid every 15 minutes.